Te Kete Kōrero o te Kura The Cultural Narrative of the School

 - The name of the sports hub, Kōmanawa, means water springing up, describing the movement of water to the surface and likening this to the movements in exercise.
 There is also a connection to manawa which can connect to how the heart is worked in physical activity.

-- Pūkaki, our bicultural space, is another name for a source of water, but this particular name plays on the Pūkaki lake name which Aoraki feeds into.
-The image of the tohu that represents Te Puna Wai o Waipapa is in two parts: the above symbol is Aoraki and the bottom is Pūkaki which reflects Aorak Aoraki in this sense is the height of excellence and the aspirations of the school, and to align with what is already existing in the school, Pūkaki greets you as you look out beyond at Aoraki.
+- Pūkaki, our whare ako, is another name for a source of water, but this particular name refers to Pūkaki, the lake which Aoraki feeds into.
+The image of the tohu that represents Te Puna Wai o Waipapa is in two parts: the above symbol is Aoraki and the bottom is Pūkaki which reflects Aoraki.
+Aoraki in this sense is the height of excellence and the aspirations of the school, and Pūkaki greets you as you look beyond to Aoraki.

 - The green space at the centre of the school is called Waipapa, making a unifying link to the name of our kura.